 Company liquidation is the process of shutting down a company and closing all the operations related to the company.
 Company liquidation is an event that occurs when a company is at loss and has no money to pay its remaining debt.

-Why you need Liquidation Audit?
+Why do you need Liquidation Audit?

 There could be multiple causes where a company feels the need to liquidate assets to close shop.
 It is not as simple as disconnecting a phone connection or turning off a light switch.

 There are various reason for liquidation audit.
-It is mandatory for all the businesses who are closing down to submit a liquidation audit report to their relevant authorities.
+It is mandatory for all businesses who are closing down to submit a liquidation audit report to their relevant authorities.
 Without liquidation audit report, companies would not be able to get the company closure certificate from the authorities.

 Moreover, liquidation audit report will list the assets and liabilities of the company and ought to preclude any objections from creditors.As the liquidation progresses, all the Company’s assets are converted to cash and distributed to the creditors or assigned to other company obligations.